egovernment/eregistrations/README.md

 Configuration for `live` can be added in three custom levels:
 * `live.add('div', fn)` - _fn_ run on all div elements
 * `live.add('div', 'title', fn)` - _fn_ run on all div elements that have _title_ attribute
-* `live.add('div', 'class', 'tabs')` - _fn_ run on all div elements that have _tabs_ class
+* `live.add('div', 'class', 'tabs', fn)` - _fn_ run on all div elements that have _tabs_ class

 #### Authentication

-eRegistrations is user application, and each user that want to login is authenticated with _email_ and _password_.
+Each user that wants to login into own eRegistrations panel is authenticated with _email_ and _password_.

-There's dedicated `mano-auth` package (see _node\_modules/mano-auth_ ) that implements all authenticatation logic and provides necessary controllers that are called on submit of _register_, _login_ and _changePassword_ forms.
+There's dedicated `mano-auth` package (see _node\_modules/mano-auth_ ) that implements all authentication logic and provides necessary controllers that are called on submit of _register_, _login_ and _changePassword_ forms.

 ##### Password security

 Password is salted with email and hashed with _sha256_ on client-side and in that form it is send to the server, then server salts and hashes it again with more sophisticated [bcrypt](http://en.wikipedia.org/wiki/Bcrypt) algorithm and in that form password is persistently saved on a server.

 When password comes from submission done in old browser, then it comes in plain form to the server.
-Server both hash operations are done on server-side, sha256 (done with same modules as in modern browsers on client-side) and bcrypt.
+Server then does both, hashes password with sha256 (done with same modules as in modern browsers on client-side) and then bcrypt.

 See following, for reasoning after bcrypt -> http://codahale.com/how-to-safely-store-a-password/